kimnguyen6/Chat-Application/README.md

 * Has an email address

 ## Git Repository Layout
 The root directory of the repository contains the `README.md` file for the specifications.
-Node.js implementation is done within the `server` directory along witht the file `server.js`.
+Node.js implementation is done within the `server` directory along with the file `server.js`.
 The root directory contains a sub-directory known as the `chat` directory which contains the components of Angular.

 The `chat` directory contains all the auto-generated files.
 The project's files are contained inside the `src/app` sub-directory.
 There are also other directories relating to the specifications of the tasks including `login`, `profile`, `groups` etc.